-The Carolina Bays Parkway Extension Feasibility Study Report is a comprehensive document, which encompasses the activities, evaluations, comments, and recommendations developed for the study.
+Completed in 2006, the Carolina Bays Parkway Extension Feasibility Study Report, listed below, is a comprehensive document that encompasses the activities, evaluations, comments and recommendations for the project.

 Resources for Local Property Owners